-In the Naliboki Forest lynx, wolf, fox and pine marten densities have been monitored since 2000.
-Wolf and lynx via terrain wide track inspection, foxes and pine marten via transect snow tracking.
-Lynx numbers have increased from 5-15 in the whole forest in the early 2000’s to at least 60 nowadays.
+Lynx numbers have increased from 5-15 in the whole forest in the early 2000’s to at least 80 nowadays.
 Over the years 1999-2014, the number of wolf packs varied between 6 and 14, and the number of wolves between 27 and 70.
 However, since lynxes reached high densities, wolf numbers have become very variable within the year, as a result of the killing of wolves by lynxes and the subsequent immigration and emigration of wolves (more details in ‘Interference competition between lynx and wolf’).
-Fox numbers have decreased 10-20 fold in 2014-2017 compared to the 2000’s, when there were 50-70 foxes per 100 km².
+Fox numbers have decreased 10-20 fold in 2014-2018 compared to the 2000’s, when there were 50-70 foxes per 100 km².

 Snow tracking foxes in the winter 2016-2017 revealed pronounced lynx avoidance behaviour in foxes.
 Of the remaining foxes of the Naliboki Forest, 80 % live almost exclusively in grassy openings.
 Trails left by individual foxes during several days showed they hardly ever go inside the surrounding forest habitats.
 This behaviour is unprecedented in the Naliboki Forest.
 In the 2000’s foxes were common in all forest habitats and foxes that went hunting in grassy openings used the neighbouring forest habitats a lot as well.

-In the Naliboki Forest lynxes clearly have a strong impact on fox populations, but how about other area’s?
-Let’s have a look at long term data on fox and lynx densities (given as multiannual mean) in several (predominantly forested) study areas in Belarus with different habitat carrying capacity:
+So, in 2016-2018 in Naliboki Forest wolves and particularly lynxes clearly had a strong impact on red fox populations, but how about other area’s?
+Let’s have a look at long term data on red fox, wolf and lynx densities (given as multiannual mean) in several (predominantly forested) study areas in Belarus with different habitat carrying capacity:

 - Krasny Bor terrain, western Paazierre Forest: mostly forests on sand and peat, mixed with richer soils, medium habitat carrying capacity (similar to Naliboki Forest)